amsaren/course_materials/Biocontainers_2023/Tutorials/3-5_Building_images_in_sandbox_mode.md

 ---
 topic: containers
-title: Tutorial6(Bonus) - Building Singularity container images in sandbox mode
+title: Tutorial (Bonus) - Building Apptainer container images in sandbox mode
 ---

-# Building Singularity containers in sandbox mode
+# Building Apptainer containers in sandbox mode

 In this tutorial we create a Singularity container in sandbox mode.

 This is an extra exercise.
 It can not be run in Puhti.
-You will need  access to a computer or a virtual machine where you have sudo rights and that has Singularity 3.x installed.
+You will need  access to a computer or a virtual machine where you have sudo rights and that has Apptainer 1.x installed.

 When building a container in sandbox mode, the container image is created as a writable directory tree that corresponds to the internal file system of